Ayanrajpoot10/BugScanX/README.md

 ---

-# 🌐 BugScanX - Advanced Network Toolkit for SNI Bughost Analysis
+# 🌐 BugScanX - Advanced All-in-one Toolkit for SNI Bug Host Analysis

 **BugScanX is a specialized toolkit by Ayan Rajpoot for identifying SNI bug hosts often used in free internet configurations.
-This script offers a range of utilities to analyze subdomains, scan IP addresses, retrieve DNS records, and more.**
+This script offers a range of utilities to hunt SNI host, Find subdomains, Iplookup, retrieve DNS records, and more.**

 ---

 ## 🚀 Features
-BugScanX provides robust tools to analyze networks and find SNI bug hosts:
+BugScanX provides robust tools to  find SNI bug hosts:

+1. ⚡ **Host Checker**: Advance Host Checker for pros with multiple scanning modes and http method.
-1. **🖥️ Subdomains Scanner** - Scans subdomains to identify potential SNI bug hosts.
+2. **🖥️ Subdomains Scanner** - Scans subdomains to identify potential SNI bug hosts.
-2. **📡 IP Addresses Scanner** - Scans IPs to locate SNI bug hosts on specific addresses.
+3. **📡 IP Addresses Scanner** - Scans IPs to locate SNI bug hosts on specific addresses.
-3. **🌐 Subdomains Finder** - Finds active subdomains associated with a target domain.
+4. **🌐 Subdomains Finder** - Finds active subdomains associated with a target domain.
-4. **🔍 Domains Hosted on Same IP** - Lists domains hosted on the same IP as a target.
+5. **🔍 Domains Hosted on Same IP** - Lists domains hosted on the same IP as a target.
-5. **💡 Host OSINT** - Performs OSINT checks for gathering open-source info on a host.
-6. **🧰 TXT Toolkit** - Retrieves and analyzes TXT DNS records for security insights.
+6. **🧰 TXT Toolkit** - Perform various task on text files, offering functionality to split, clean, remove duplicates, and much more.
 7. **🔓 Open Port Checker** - Scans open ports on a given IP or domain.
 8. **📜 DNS Records** - Fetches A, MX, TXT, and other DNS records of a domain.
+9. **💡 Host OSINT** - Performs OSINT checks for gathering open-source info on a host.
-9. **📖 Help** - Provides usage instructions for each tool.
+10. **📖 Help** - Provides usage instructions for each tool.
-10. **⛔ Exit** - Cleanly exits the program.
+11. **⛔ Exit** - Cleanly exits the program.
+12. **🔄️Update** - Check and update Script to latest version

 ---